Best wedding music: the ultimate classical music choices for your wedding ceremony

 John Rutter is a great composer to look at when planning classical music for weddings, because he writes contemporary but timeless classics which are easy on the ear.
 His Gaelic Blessing is a good choice if you've got a few singers floating around.
 The line 'Deep peace' returns again and again, which sets a more calm tone after all the excitement of the ceremony.
 The Lord bless you and keep you is another beautiful offering from the English composer, which is more sacred in approach.

-Tallis’s If ye love Me is a simply scored masterpiece.
+If ye love Me, by the great Tudor composer Thomas Tallis, is a simply scored masterpiece.
 The motet is often chosen for royal weddings, so why shouldn't it be included in yours as well?

 Mozart’s Ave verum was written while the composer was visiting his wife Constanze, who was pregnant with their sixth child.
 It's an elegant work that sits nicely in this portion of the ceremony without being too invasive.
 Elgar’s Ave verum would also go down well as an alternative.